-Any searches of personal telecommunications or other personal electronic devices will be conducted in accordance with law, and the device may be confiscated to perform a lawful search.
+Any searches of personal electronic devices will be conducted in accordance with law, and the device may be confiscated to perform a lawful search.
 A confiscated device may be turned over to law enforcement to determine whether a crime has been committed.

-[See policy FNF(LEGAL) and Electronic Devices and Technology Resources on page 64 for more information.]
+[See Electronic Devices and Technology Resources on page Error!
+Bookmark not defined. and policy FNF(LEGAL) for more information.]